 Clean and Easy to Read = A Winning Formula

 You want to include as much information as possible in your resume, but you also want it to be easy on the eyes and easy to read.
 Bullets are preferable to long blocks of text.
 A manager can quickly scan bullets on dozens of resumes, but text in a paragraph format is not as easy to scan quickly and will likely be skipped over.

 You can play with the formatting to reduce white space, condense lines, or make it easier to read.
-But don’t get too creative (unless you are in the creative arts industry or similar field, and even then, be careful).
-You want your resume to stick out, but not if that means it is automatically rejected as being to difficult to read or understand.
+But don’t get too creative (unless you are in the creative arts industry or a similar field, and even then, be careful).
+You want your resume to stick out, but not if that means it is automatically rejected as being too difficult to read or understand.
 When in doubt, err on the side of standardization and simplification.
-Need more information on creating a classic resume format?
-Check out this tutorial, or download their template.

 Bonus formatting tip: For my first post-military job, I adjusted the borders of my resume so I could fit an extra line or two on my resume.
 (I was using MS Word).
 I tested it by opening it on multiple computers, printing it on my home computer, etc. I thought it was good to go, so I submitted it electronically.
 However, when I went to the interview, the interviewing manager brought a copy of my resume with him to the interview and I was horrified to see that it was two pages – with the second page only containing one line of printed material!
 Thankfully, the interview went well and I got the job.
 But that was a lesson learned on my part.
 Don’t make my mistake!

 Give Your Resume a Distinct Title